-- 1. Horseplay, fighting, gambling, unauthorized explosives, possession of firearms, drinking alcoholic beverages, use of regulated drugs, being under the influence of drugs or alcohol, theft, vandalism, sabotage, distribution of unauthorized literature, and language that is offensive or disruptive shall be cause to bar those involved from Buyer's property indefinitely and subject the individual(s) and/or company to possible legal, civil, and/or criminal action. - 2.
+- 1. Horseplay, fighting, gambling, unauthorized explosives, possession of firearms, drinking alcoholic beverages, use of regulated drugs, being under the influence of drugs or alcohol, theft, vandalism, sabotage, and distribution of unauthorized literature shall be cause to bar those involved from Buyer's property, indefinitely and subject the individual(s) and/or company to possible legal, civil and/or criminal action. - 2.
 Weapons, ammunition, narcotics, and intoxicating beverages are prohibited items and shall not be admitted on Buyer's premises. - 3.
-Cameras, cell phones with camera, PDAs, radios, binoculars, recorders, and radiofrequency (RF) transmitting devices are restricted items.
-Such items are permitted on the premises only if job related and after obtaining prior approval from Security and Fire Services through the Buyer's Contractor Coordinator.
-Prior approval will be additionally required from Buyer's SH&E organization through the Buyer's Contractor Coordinator whenever explosives or radioactive materials are to be brought to the premises.
+Cameras, radios, binoculars, recorders, and transmitting devices are restricted items.
+Such items are permitted onto the premises only if job related and after obtaining prior approval from Security Services through the Contract Coordinator.
+Prior approval will be additionally required from Buyer's EH&S organization through the Contract Coordinator, whenever explosives or radioactive materials are to be brought upon the premises.